AndrewKorchemniy/PS-Profile/README.md

-A place to keep a PowerShell profile skeleton.
+A place to keep a PowerShell profile template.